What Is a Good GMAT Score for Harvard Business School?

 Getting your Trinity Audio player ready...

 The question is, how high do you need to score to put yourself at the head of the pack?
-In this article, we’ll take a look at the GMAT scores of students accepted to Harvard’s MBA program and some criteria for determining what score you need to be competitive.
+In this article, we’ll take a look at the GMAT scores of students accepted to Harvard’s MBA program.
+We’ll also look at some criteria for determining what score you need to be competitive.

 harvard mba gmat score